-Overall, PRS guitars have top-quality finishes and a classic appearance, whereas Ibanez models are renowned for their aggressive and unconventional shapes and color combinations.
-This must be taken into consideration when purchasing a guitar, as the look can be just as important as the sound in some instances.
+Overall, PRS guitars have top-quality finishes and a classic appearance.
+Whereas Ibanez models are renowned for their aggressive and unconventional shapes.
+But also their color combinations.
+This must be taken into consideration when purchasing a guitar.
+The look can be just as important as the sound in some instances.

 The feel of Ibanez and PRS guitars is vastly different.
 If you are unfamiliar with either, you should play both before purchasing.

-The wizard necks on Ibanez guitars are very thin and flat, which can be great for players who want to play fast and shred solos.
+The wizard necks on Ibanez guitars are very thin and flat.
+This can be great for players who want to play fast and shred solos.
 But some players have expressed that it can be hard to play chords, especially if you have large hands.
 Alternatively, players with smaller hands love them!

 The PRS necks are thicker and have a rounder fretboard.
 This means that they are going to be better for chords and general playing.
 But they are not going to be great for shredding when compared to the Ibanez’s necks.

-There is also a difference in scale length with some models when comparing the two brands, this will also affect the feel.
-Ibanez guitar bodies are normally thin and light when compared to PRS models, which are a bit heavier than standard.
+There is also a difference in scale length with some models when comparing the two brands.
+This will also affect the feel.
+Ibanez guitar bodies are normally thin and light.
+PRS models are a bit heavier than standard.

 These are all things to consider, and so trying them out is the only way to find the best fit and feel.

-As we have mentioned earlier, Ibanez guitars are typically tailored to metal players, but they do make models that are not.
-In the last few years, Ibanez has released models that are more like Fender guitars, capable of lighter sounds.
-But because you are reading an article comparing Ibanez and PRS, it’s probably safe to assume you are not interested in those.
+As we have mentioned earlier, Ibanez guitars are typically tailored to metal players.
+But they do make models that are not.
+In the last few years, Ibanez has released models that are more like Fender guitars.
+They are capable of lighter sounds.
+But you are reading an article comparing Ibanez and PRS!
+So it’s probably safe to assume you are not interested in those.

-PRS guitars are considered to be extremely versatile, allowing guitarists to play a huge variety of musical genres.
-Their guitars are not only designed to acquire many tones with versatile electronics, but they can also look the part in most scenarios.
+PRS guitars are considered to be extremely versatile.
+Allowing guitarists to play a huge variety of musical genres.
+Their guitars are designed to acquire many tones with versatile electronics.
+But they can also look the part in most scenarios.

-Ibanez tends to focus on ergonomic qualities in general, and they are more widely known among metal musicians as a result.
+Ibanez tends to focus on ergonomic qualities in general.
+They are more widely known among metal musicians as a result.
 PRS guitars, however, are popular among rock, hard-rock, and blues performers.
 If you enjoy shredding, the Ibanez is the way to go.
 If not, a PRS guitar is a great option.

 Check out our Ibanez vs ESP comparison here!